Homes for rent

 What does a local connection mean?

-You will also be expected to have one months rent in advance if you are the successful bidder.
+You will also be expected to have one month's rent in advance if you are the successful bidder.

 Once the bidding has closed you will be able to see your position on the shortlist for the property you have bid on.
 The shortlist is not based on the time and date you bid for the property, your position on the shortlist will be determined by:

-If you are top of the shortlist, we will contact you to complete our verification process and go through your household details and requirements., you will then be invited for a viewing and if you want to accept the property, we will then carry out an affordability assessment to make sure you can sustain your tenancy and that the property is suitable for your needs, you will then be offered the property and we will agree with you a date your tenancy with Westward will start.
+If you are top of the shortlist, we will contact you to complete our verification process and go through your household details and requirements.
+You will then be invited for a viewing and if you want to accept the property, we will then carry out an affordability assessment to make sure you can sustain your tenancy and that the property is suitable for your needs.
+You will then be offered the property and we will agree with you a date your tenancy with Westward will start.

 It is important to ensure that you use your bids wisely as you may be suspended from bidding if you refuse several suitable properties.